ZenVoich/mops/docs/docs/09-mops.toml.md

 When a user installs your package(as a transitive dependency too), Mops will check if the requirements are met and display a warning if they are not.

+Use only if your package will not work with older versions of the `moc`.

 | Field                | Description                                      |
 | -------------------- | ------------------------------------------------ |
 | moc                  | Motoko compiler version  (e.g. `0.11.0` which means `>=0.11.0`)  |